Dokkedal/dcm2reg/docs/source/index.rst

 other common operating systems (OS X, Linus) likely work as well, as long as dependencies can be properly installed.

+The preprocessing which ``dcm2reg`` is useful for broadly consists of three steps that propagate the data from a file format known as DICOM to the NIfTI-format while also performing registration on the files (thus the name ``dcm2reg``).
+The three steps are:

+1. Conversion between file formats.
+2. Registration of images.
+3. Evaluation of the performed registration.

+Refer to :ref:`background` for more information on file formats, the registration task etc.

 Developing deep learning models for delineation is of high interest in e.g. the planning phase of radiation therapy for patients with cancer.
 Delineations are crucial in this application because doctors want to deliver an appropriate